akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 This parameter is required.
 :::

 The `optimize_jpeg` must be the last operation of your transformation.
-Set a quality number between 1 (high compression=lower quality) and 100 (low compression=higher quality).
-This way, you can optimize the weight of your images.
+Define the desired compression rate, by setting a quality setting between 1 (high compression=lower quality) and 100 (low compression=higher quality).

 # Dealing with several transformations